 Our Top Pick of European Stock Brokers (UK) 🏯

 Considering investing in stocks?
-When assessing your Trading Data, be patient with your strategy.
-Take a breather and work from principles rather than fear.
+When assessing your Trading Data, the trick is to be patient with your strategy.
+Take a breather, and always work from principles, rather than being swayed by fear.
 Just like Batman 🦇.

-But let’s take a quick overview look at things to consider when investigating how to make money when going through an European stock broker:
+To start, let’s take a quick overview look at the key things to consider when investigating how to make money when purchasing and trading stocks through a European stock broker:

-- Stocks are versatile in terms of meeting various levels of risk appetites, but the most amount of dependability will demand more diversification of assets.
-That said, stock traders are able to make gains through two key pathways:
+- Diversification is key – it is no secret that stocks are versatile in terms of meeting various levels of risk appetites, but you can achieve the highest level of dependability through the diversification of assets.
+In short, stock traders are able to make gains through two key pathways.

 - Once you own a piece of stock (shares in that stock), you can make gains if the value of that stock rises during the time that you own it, as long as you sell it when it’s high enough.

-- Dividends are another form of returns shareholders gain.
-Not every stock offers dividends, the firms who do normally pay every quarter.
+- Dividends are another form of returns shareholders gain, and these are rewards paid to shareholders from the net profit of the company.
+Not every stock offers dividends, but the firms who do normally pay every quarter.

 1. eToro – Best European Stock Broker

-If you haven’t heard of the Dark Knight of social Trading with an eerily similar logo to The Batman’s - eToro (review) - you must be living under a rock.
+If you haven’t heard of The Dark Knight of social trading, (review) you must have been living under a rock.

-That’s considering the terrific number of sponsorship and ad deals globally that they feature in, including personalities, celebs, and pro sports teams, which has ramped up the international awareness for this brand.
+eToro is a brand that has received huge publicity thanks to a terrific number of sponsorship and ad deals across the globe that they have featured in, including partnerships with personalities, celebs, and pro sports teams, all of which have served to ramp up international awareness for this brand.

-That doesn’t mean this tool isn’t for the everyday person… A central reason behind eToro’s growth is its social community numbered in the millions who all share knowledge and ideas, and the CopyTrade ability allows you to mirror the moves of top investors on the platform with proven track records.
+A central reason behind eToro’s growth is its social community, with membership numbers in the millions, all of whom come together to share knowledge and ideas.
+This works hand in hand with the CopyTrade ability; a unique innovation that allows you to mirror the moves of top investors on the platform with proven track records.

 Plus500 is a specialist stock broker for Europeans seeking to trade with contracts for differences, giving you the ability to speculate on moving prices for stock assets rather than directly buying underlying shares in these stocks.